 BLACKWING7 lenses are one of the only modern lens option in years that offers real character and an original POV on glass.
 Designed by Neil Fathom and IBE Optics in collaboration with Bradford Young ASC, and drawing inspiration from 1950s and 1960s lenses, the lenses are offered in three tunings, S (for Straight), T (for Transient) and X (for Expressive).
-Tunings can be combined and customized.
-This set is T tuned with enhanced flares on some of the focal lengths.
-The single coating provides beautiful and coherent ghosting and flaring, with a purple/blue tint.
-Despite the cooler flares, the lenses are warm.
+The SKIN effect is a warm amber hue, with gold and intense ruby red ghost flare characteristics, much warmer than the original coatings.
 With an excellent balance of performance (T1.9) and personality, all lenses cover Full frame and well beyond.
-This is a 7 lenses set which offers the rare 20.7mm.
+This is a 7 lenses set which offers the 20.7mm Binary.

 Leica R primes are famous for their quality and character.
 Definitely flattering on your subject , these lenses are considered the ultimate beauty photography machines.
 Leica Rs offer smooth bokeh, warm colors, beautiful flares and unmatched dimensionality.
 It is no secret that Panavision use a lot of Leica glass in their lenses.
 Dan Sasaki, the optical genius at Panavision even left Pana for a time and went on to design lenses from Leica sources when Dalsa had ambitions to rival Panavision.
 My set of 8 lenses has been completely rehoused by TLS in collaboration with Cinescope UK, and for those who know, most of the set is Leitz Canada based.
 Absolutely magnificent.
 Full Frame.